Skip to main content

 Changing electricity demand patterns by allowing consumers to control their electricity usage.
 This allows balancing the supply and demand of electricity.

-Achieve carbon neutrality by FY2050 through the value chain and Reduce CO2 emissions by 50% by FY2030 (compared to FY2010)
+Achieve net zero by FY2050 and Reduce GHG emissions by 52% through the value chain by FY2030 (compared to FY2022)

-Among our long-term environmental targets “Hitachi Environmental Innovation 2050”, we have set a goal of achieving carbon neutrality by FY2050 through the value chain and reducing CO2 emissions through the value chain by 50% by FY2030 (compared to FY2010)
+Among our long-term environmental targets “Hitachi Environmental Innovation 2050”, we have set a goal of achieving net zero by FY2050 and reducing GHG emissions by 52% through the value chain by FY2030 (compared to FY2022)

 Hitachi is supported by procurement partners which establish and maintain our value chain in wide business areas.
 It is important for Hitachi to have support from procurement partners and liaise with them to achieve the carbon neutrality through the value chain.